SamHowie/namespace.js/README.md

 ### What NamespaceJS Provides

 1. **Definition Boilerplate** - An AMD-like boiler plate for defining files/modules and their dependencies.
-2. **Compiler** - A NodeJS script to compile your Javascript files and modules into a single file.
+2. **Compiler** - A NodeJS script to compile your Javascript files and modules into a single file (This includes a pre-compilation step for CoffeeScript users to transpile your codebase to Javascript).

 ### How Does NamespaceJS Differ From AMD (Asynchronous Module Definition)?